evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 {% endhighlight %}

 ### interpreter
 The interpreter is a function (program, input) → output.
-In our case, given a rectangle and a coordinate, our interpreter checks if the coordinate is inside the rectangle.
+In our case, given a program (a rectangle, i.e. `[1,3,1,4]`) and an input (a coordinate, i.e. `(3,3)`), our interpreter interprets, or *executes* the program on the input by returning if the coordinate is inside or outside the rectangle.
 {% highlight python %}
 def interpret(program, inputt):
     T, D, L, R = program
     i, j = inputt
     return i >= T and i <= D and j >= L and j <= R
 {% endhighlight %}

+The interpreter gives _semantics_ to a program -- without the interpreter, the program is but a lifeless pile of syntax (`[1,3,1,4]` isn't a rectangle on its own).

 ### putting it together
 Does our rectangle include the grass, and exclude the mushrooms?